shiv915141/Handwriten-digit-recognition/README.md

 # Handwriten-digit-recognition
 # Handwritten digit recognition using various deep learning models
-Many uses for digit recognition can be found in processing bank checks, identifying licence plates, sorting mail, and more .
+Many uses for digit recognition can be found in processing bank checks, identifying licence plates,sorting mail, and more .
 Due to the fact that handwritten digit recognition is not optical character recognition, there are numerous difficulties arising from the various writing styles used by various persons.
-For the goal of handwritten digit recognition, this research offers a thorough comparison of various machine learning and deep learning techniques.
+For the goal of handwritten digit recognition, this research offers a thorough comparison of various machine- learning and deep learning techniques.
 # Used models
 MLP Classifier,LeNet, Le Net5, ResNet,and Convolutional Neural
 Network have all been utilized for this.
 A machine